Faculty & Staff Support

 At Gateway, it also means:

-The Foundation funds several key initiatives to support these efforts, including Professional Development Grants to Faculty and Staff, the Student Group Assistance Program, and the Helping Hands Fund.
+The Foundation funds several key initiatives to support these efforts, including Professional Development Grants to Faculty and Staff, the Student Group Assistance Program, the Family Economic Security Program (FESP), and the Helping Hands Fund.

 Each year, the Foundation sets aside funds to support professional development activities and technology acquisitions that enhance student learning or improves the college’s ability to serve the community.
 Awards are made for projects, events, programs, and equipment that directly benefit a large number of people.
 Need, measurable outcomes, and success potential are important selection criteria.